 Food insecurity, physical disability, and multiple chronic diseases are factors that affect nutrition in older adults.

 Nutrition and meal programs funded by the OAA such as home-delivered and congregate nutrition services are crucial for helping older adults maintain good nutrition and their independence for longer.

-Several other federally administered meal programs also help ensure older adults have access to healthy foods and nutrition services like nutrition education.
+Several other federally administered meal programs for seniors also help ensure access to healthy foods and nutrition services like nutrition education.